 Khulna Khulna Division, Bangladesh Travel Guide

-Bagerhat (approx. 30 km southeast): A UNESCO World Heritage Site, Bagerhat is famous for its "Mosque City" built by Khan Jahan Ali in the 15th century.
+Bagerhat (approx. 30 km southeast): A UNESCO World Heritage Site, Bagerhat is famous for its "Mosque City" made by Khan Jahan Ali in the 15th century.
 Its main attraction is the Sixty Dome Mosque, an architectural marvel.
 Other sites include Khan Jahan Ali's Tomb and several smaller mosques.

-Mongla Port (approx. 50 km southeast): Bangladesh's second-largest seaport.
+Mongla Port (approx. 50 km southeast): Bangladesh'the second-largest seaport.
 While mainly an industrial port, it provides a look into maritime trade and functions as a direct access point to a Unesco world heritage site buffer zone.

 Independent travel to Bagerhat/Mongla is achievable using local transport (bus, CNG) or by hiring a private car.
 This offers flexibility to explore at your own pace.